lukso-network/lsp-smart-contracts/README.md

 #### in Javascript

-You can use the contracts by importing them as follow:
+You can use the contracts JSON ABI by importing them as follow:

 ```javascript
 import UniversalProfile from "@lukso/universalprofile-smart-contracts/build/artifacts/UniversalProfile.json";